17 Eyeshadow Tips & Hacks That'll Take You From Beginner To Pro

 Regardless of the look you’re going for – from a natural look to a smokey eye – always define your crease by contouring your lid.
 You’ll add depth and definition to the eye by simply creating the illusion of a shadow in your crease.
 Start by taking an eyeshadow two to three shades deeper than your skin tone.
 Your bronzer shade will work perfectly.
 Pro tip: The secret is slowly building up the eyeshadow with a soft fluffy brush, using a back-and-forth motion.

-Eyeshadow Tip #9: Brighten and Define with Concealer
+Eyeshadow Tip #9: Brighten and Define Eyes with Concealer

 To define the edges of your eyeshadow for a more polished, dramatic finish, clean up bold eyeshadow looks with a little concealer on an angled brush.
 Begin by applying concealer under your eyes, then extend it by drawing from the outer corner of your eye (up at an angle) towards the tail end of your brow – this will clean up any blended eyeshadow while also lifting your eye.
 You can also apply the concealer from the inner corner of your eye up towards the start of your brow to help brighten and accentuate the eye area.